 I've never done a firmware upgrade with a cd so I don't know if the bios upgrade software allows you to save the old firmware before upgrading, but if it does; and you find a friend who hasn't "upgraded" their firmware you might be able to persuade them to save their firmware, but not proceed with the upgrade so you've got something to work with.
 Might work if instead of a cd you create a booting flash drive with the upgrade software on it..

 Or you might try contacting lenovo and ask them to update their site.

 Message Edited by chilli_sauce on 02-29-200808:47 AM

 Could you just post the BIOS up here in the meantime?

 We all know very well it could take weeks, even months for a large corporate website to get updated because sales are the most important thing.

 I paid for a laptop and I want it working.
 Even if it does cost a few minutes of your time, it look me more time to go down to the store and buy it, let alone doing all the research before I bought it.

 Is that too much to ask?
 Am I being unreasonable here?

 2015 X1 Carbon, ThinkPad Slate, T410s, X301, X200 Tablet, T60p, HP TouchPad, iPad Air 2, iPhone 5S, IdeaTab A2107A, Yoga Tablet, Yoga 3 Pro I am not a Lenovo Employee.
+I AM one of those crazy ThinkPad zealots!
 If you find a post helpful and it answers your question, please mark it as an "Accepted Solution"!

 It appears that you are correct - the drivers on the website are not the most recent.
 Engineering is working to package the file , test it for proper operation and we will get it uploaded to the site as soon as possible.